apache/phoenix-site/site/source/src/site/markdown/joins.md

 --------------------|---------------
 8.1s                |0.4s

 However, there are times when the foreign key values from the child table account for a complete primary key space in the parent table, thus using skip-scans would only be slower not faster.
-In order to avoid such situations, Phoenix currently does a range-scan by default and only chooses to do a skip-scan when there is a child table filter in the WHERE clause or the ON clause, as in the above example.
-Table statistics will come to help making smarter choices between the two schemes in future.
-Yet you can always use hints "SKIP_SCAN_HASH_JOIN" or "RANGE_SCAN_HASH_JOIN" to change the default behavior.
+Yet you can always turn off the optimization by specifying hint "NO_CHILD_PARENT_OPTIMIZATION".
+Furthermore, table statistics will soon come in to help making smarter choices between the two schemes.

 ## Configuration

-The join functionality is now implemented through hash joins, which means one side of the join operator has to be small enough to fit into memory in order to be broadcast over all servers that have the data of concern from the other side of join.
-This limitation will be eliminated once [PHOENIX-1179](https://issues.apache.org/jira/browse/PHOENIX-1179) is implemented.
+As mentioned earlier, if we decide to use the hash join approach for our join queries, the prerequisite is that either of the relations can be small enough to fit into memory in order to be broadcast over all servers that have the data of concern from the other relation.
+And aside from making sure that the region server heap size is big enough to hold the smaller relation, we might also need to pay a attention to a few configuration parameters that are crucial to running hash joins.

-The servers-side caches are used to hold the hashed join-table results.
+The servers-side caches are used to hold the hash table built upon the smaller relation.
 The size and the living time of the caches are controlled by the following parameters.
-Note that a join-table can be a physical table, a view, a subquery, or a joined result of other join-tables in a multi-join query.
+Note that a relation can be a physical table, a view, a subquery, or a joined result of other relations in a multiple-join query.

 1. phoenix.query.maxServerCacheBytes
-    * Maximum size (in bytes) of a join-table result before compression and conversion to a hash map.
+    * Maximum size (in bytes) of the raw results of a relation before being compressed and sent over to the region servers.
-    * Attempting to hash a join-table result of a size bigger than this setting will result in a MaxServerCacheSizeExceededException.
+    * Attempting to serializing the raw results of a relation with a size bigger than this setting will result in a MaxServerCacheSizeExceededException.
     * **Default: 104,857,600**
 2. phoenix.query.maxGlobalMemoryPercentage
     * Percentage of total heap memory (i.e. Runtime.getRuntime().maxMemory()) that all threads may use.